CriSp: Leveraging Tread Depth Maps for Enhanced Crime-Scene Shoeprint Matching: Experiments

 \section{Experiments}

 We evaluate our \emph{CriSp} and compare it with state-of-the-art methods on automated shoeprint matching \cite{kong2019cross} and image retrieval~\cite{supcon, fire, sketchLVM, zse-sbir}.
 We begin with visual comparison and quantitative evaluation, followed by an ablation study and analysis of our design choices.
-We will open-source our code and dataset to foster research after acceptance of this work.
+We release our dataset and make our code publicly available at \url{https://github.com/Samia067/CriSp}.